vilmibm/nodeunit-jsdom/README.md

+# NOTE this is totally deprecated in favor of [nodeunit-b](https://github.com/nathanielksmith/nodeunit-b).

 # nodeunit-jsdom

 _being a simple wrapper for nodeunit setUp functions that allows for the testing and mocking of front-end code_